Fifteenth Annual REFORC Conference on Early Modern Christianity

 • How can materiality serve as a heuristic tool to foreground marginalized voices and topics, such as gendered practices, vernacular religion, or attitudes toward the environment?

-Call for Papers and Registration
+Short Papers and Registration

 Language